EU Customs Guide for Personal Shipments 2025

 A personal shipment is one sent between private individuals, or goods that you own and are importing for your own use (not for resale).
 This is distinct from a commercial shipment, where goods are sold or transferred for business purposes.
 The distinction matters because personal shipments often benefit from lower duty rates or outright exemptions.

-Carriers and customs authorities may ask for evidence that your shipment is personal in nature — such as a covering letter explaining what the items are, that they're used/personal belongings, and that they're not for sale.
+Carriers and customs authorities may ask for evidence that your shipment is personal in nature, such as a covering letter explaining what the items are, that they're used personal belongings, and that they're not for sale.

-The EU has a de minimis threshold — a value below which customs duties and VAT are not collected.
-For goods imported into the EU from outside the EU, this threshold was lowered to €0 in 2021, meaning VAT is now due on all imports regardless of value.
+The EU has a de minimis threshold: a value below which customs duties and VAT are not collected.
+For goods imported into the EU from outside the EU, the VAT exemption was removed back in 2021, meaning VAT is due on all imports regardless of value.
 However, this applies to commercial imports.
 For personal gifts and belongings, different rules may apply depending on the destination country.

 Prohibited Items